Mohammed78vr/chatbot-app-in-AWS/README.md

 2. **EC2 SSM Access**: Ensure EC2 instance has proper IAM roles for SSM access (automatically configured by Terraform)
 3. **Repository Secrets**: Set up required secrets in your GitHub repository
 4. **Update Script**: Ensure `update_app.sh` is present in the EC2 instance at `/home/ubuntu/chatbot-app-in-AWS/`
+5. **Branch Configuration**: Update the workflow file to target your desired branch

 ### Required GitHub Secrets:
 ```